Rational social distancing in epidemics with uncertain vaccination timing: Introduction

 \section{Introduction}

-Vaccination is the most successful tool against highly infectious diseases \cite{Roush2007,Keeling2023}.
+Vaccination is often the most successful policy tool against highly infectious diseases \cite{Roush2007,Keeling2023}.
 In the absence of an effective vaccine, a wealth of alternative interventions become necessary.
 For instance, social distancing can be employed to reduce contacts with potentially infectious individuals at a social and economic cost to the individuals and to society at large~\cite{Yan2021}.
-There are many possible approaches to studying such behaviour~\cite{Wang2016}: The course of the epidemic and the behaviour of the population can be modelled in agent-based models~\cite{Ferguson2006,Tanimoto2018,Mellacher2020} or compartmental mean field models, or on spatial \cite{Chandrasekhar2021} or temporal networks \cite{Holme2012,Holme2015}.
-The behaviour of the population can either be imposed ad-hoc or, increasingly commonly, it is assumed to arise from the decisions made by rational actors~\cite{Reluga2010,Reluga2011,Fenichel2011,Wang2016,Makris2020,Eichenbaum2021}, i.e. actors seeking to maximise an objective function with their actions.
-In centralised decision making, a central planner, typically a government, is assumed to be able to direct population behaviour directly to target the global optimum of the utility.
-In decentralised decision making, individuals optimise their own utility functional and as a population endogenously target a Nash equilibrium instead of a global utility maximum~\cite{Reluga2010,Reluga2011,Fenichel2011,McAdams2020,Eichenbaum2021}.
-Finally, intervention schemes can be used by a social planner to incentivise individual behaviour such that the Nash equilibrium comes into alignment with the global optimum \cite{Toxvaerd2019,Rowthorn2020,Bethune2020,Schnyder2022}.
+There are many possible approaches to studying such behaviour (for a broad overview, see the reviews~\cite{Wang2016,Chang2020,Verelst2016}): The course of the epidemic and the behaviour of the population can be modelled using agent-based models~\cite{Ferguson2006,Tildesley2010,Tanimoto2018,Mellacher2020,Grauer2020} or compartmental mean field models~\cite{Kermack1927}, or on spatial \cite{Lorch2018,Chandrasekhar2021} or temporal networks \cite{Holme2012,Holme2015}.
+The behaviour of the population can either be imposed ad-hoc or, increasingly commonly, it is assumed to arise from the decisions made by rational actors~\cite{Reluga2010,Reluga2011,Fenichel2011,Wang2016,Chang2020,Makris2020,Eichenbaum2021,Ovi2022}, i.e. actors seeking to maximise an objective function with their actions.
+In centralised decision-making, a central planner, typically a government, is assumed to be able to direct population behaviour directly to target the global or social optimum of the utility.
+This is typically framed as an optimal control problem.
+In decentralised decision-making individuals seek to optimise their own utility functional in what represents an (economic) game. where they endogenously target a Nash equilibrium instead of a global utility maximum~\cite{Reluga2010,Reluga2011,Fenichel2011,McAdams2020,Eichenbaum2021}.
+This is typically framed as a game theoretic problem \cite{Reluga2011,Tanimoto2018}.
+The Nash equilibrium typically has lower utility than the global utility maximum, since the self-interest of the individuals biases their decision-making away from full cooperation.
+This is known as a social dilemma \cite{Dawes1980,Tanimoto2018,Arefin2020,Jusup2022}.
+In the situation discussed in this manuscript, the social dilemma arises because the individual's objective function focuses on their own fate only and cannot take into account additional infections caused by their own infectiousness.
+Intervention schemes can be used by a social planner to incentivise fully cooperative behaviour such that the Nash equilibrium comes into alignment with the global optimum \cite{Toxvaerd2019,Rowthorn2020,Bethune2020,Schnyder2022,Aurell2022}.